 Echo is a free puzzle-platforming video game about multitasking by creating temporary copies of yourself.
 I created it and spent about 24 hours working on it during the utGDDC Fall Reading Week Jam 2017.
 A month later, I worked for about 14 more hours on it (yes, I timed myself) over a period of 12 days, for a total of 38 hours of development time.

 Echo's sound effects were generated with ChipTone, and its music was composed by Shaun Bellamy.

 The University of Toronto-based publication The Gargoyle describes itself as "University College’s greasiest biweekly student newspaper".
-I've contributed articles to the following issues:
+I was The Gargoyle's Politics section editor from September 2020 to May 2021, and I've contributed articles to the following issues: